sveltejs/rfcs/text/0001-reactive-assignments.md

 </script>
 ```

-Under this proposal, the `onprops` callback runs whenever props change but *not* when private state changes.
+Under this proposal, the `beforeUpdate` callback runs whenever props change but *not* when private state changes.
 This makes cycles impossible:

 ```html
 <script>